Nalin-Angrish/RemotePyLib/README.md

             myClass = module.myClass()
 > Exporter
 ##### Desc.:
-A class to export custom libraries to NalinStudios - RemotePyLib API.
+A class to export custom libraries to Nalin Angrish's - RemotePyLib API.

 ##### Functions:
 - exportFile(self, filepath, modulename, email)
-  Export a python file to the NalinStudios API.
+  Export a python file to the Nalin Angrish's API.
   Returns the access key.
   Please keep the access key with you because it is required for importing the library.
 In case lost, contact the owner (go the the website and contact using email).